Independence Day

 After the war, people celebrated the day as there was a brand new feeling of unity amongst all Americans and their new governors.

-Traditionally, this is the day for eating competitions, of food such as pies and hotdogs, and sports, like baseball, the big American game.
+Traditionally, this is the day for eating competitions such as pies and hotdogs, and sports, like baseball, the big American game.

-People will decorate their homes with the American flag, hold fireworks displays and listen to patriotic music or watch American movies and films.
+People decorate their homes with the American flag, hold fireworks displays, and listen to patriotic music or watch American movies.
+In fact, the firework tradition dates back to 1777.

 Independence Day is mostly a day to pay tribute to those of the first American generation who fought for their freedom.